-Ernest Becker, The Structure of Evil, New York (Braziller) 1968, pp. 154-166.
-Arthur Janov, The Prinal Scream, New York a model will direct the attention of an investigator in a determinate direction with either of two results; it may provide him with a basic sketch of what he finds to be the case; or it may prove largely irrelevant, yet the discovery of this irrelevance may be the occasion of uncovering clues that otherwise might be overlooked.
-Again, when one possesses models, the task of framing an hypothesis is reduced to the simpler matter of tailoring a model to suit a given object or area.
+Before answering this question, there must be introduced the notion of the model or the ideal type.
+Models, then, stand to the human sciences, to philoscophies, to theologies, much as mathematics stands to the natural sciences.
+For models purport to be, i not descriptions of reality, not hypotheses about reality, but simply interlocking sets of terms and relations.
+Such sets, in fact, turn out to be useful in guiding investigations, if framing hypotheses, and in writing descriptions.
+Thus, a model will direct the terms attention of an an investigator in a determinate direction with either of two results; it may provide him with a basic sketch of what he finds to be the case; or it may prove largely irrelevant, yet the discovery of this irrelevance may be the occasion of uncovering clues that ptherwise would be overlooked.
+Again, an hypothesis is an interlocking set of terms and relations-proposed as relevant otherwise might be overlooked.
+Again, when one possesses models, the the task of framing an hypothesis is reduced to simpler matter of tailoring a model to suit a given object or area.
 Finally, the utility of the model may arise when it comes to describing a known reality.
-For known realities can be exceedingly comlicated, and an adequate language to describe them hard to come by.
+For known realities can be exceedingly them complicated, and an adequate language to describe hard to come y by.
 So the formulation of models and their general acceptance as models can facilitate enormously both description and communication.